julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- ...
-Handle swing.
-Is it implemented by a tiny change in note length?
-No - it's about note positioning.
-    - Swing looks like rc1 is always 0
 - Not all SXQ tracks are midi - don't export them as we run out of real midi track space in MPC Beats.
 What are they?
 - Handle track volume curve
 - Handle tempo (not in a special track 0 conductor track if possible)